SingleLight/SocketChatroom/assignment6/README.md

 ## Additional information

-Broadcast message is implemented using direct message, for further information on this please refer to Piazza question #444
+Broadcast message is implemented using direct message, for further information on this please refer to Piazza question #444_f2

+The run method in ChatroomServerThread is not tested due to usage of socket, please refer to Piazza question #446_f1